 The team includes the following support areas:

 - The Counselling Team provide a free, easily accessible counselling service which is available to all undergraduate and postgraduate students at the University.
-For more information on the counselling service offered at GCU, please visit the counselling webpages.
+For more information on the counselling service offered at Glasgow Caledonian, visit the counselling webpages.

 - The Disability Team provides free advice, information and services to disabled students and applicants.
-To find out more about the Disability Team at GCU, please visit the disability webpages.
-The team provides information and advice to disabled students so that they can access their course of study and participate in university life.
+To find out more about the Disability Team at Glasgow Caledonian, visit the disability webpages.
+The team provides information and advice so students with a disability can access their course of study and participate in University life.

 - The Mental Health Advisers support students who may be experiencing emotional or psychological distress or personal difficulties.
 They can coordinate support for students with mental health difficulties and act as a point of contact for the duration of their studies, working alongside the Disability Service, Counselling Service and the Student Wellbeing Adviser, but it is not their role to be a counsellor.
-They will be able to support and encourage you to consider your rights and think about any additional resources which may help you to access education.
-Each case will be viewed independently and will vary according to each student's needs.
-As well as encouraging you to think about adjustments and resources, they will be able to support you by providing interventions, offering advice and guidance, and signposting/referring to therapeutic and medical services when appropriate.
-If you want to get in touch, please email mentalhealthadviser@gcu.ac.uk
+They'll be able to support and encourage you to consider your rights and think about any additional resources which may help you to access education.
+Each case will be viewed independently and will vary according to your needs.
+As well as encouraging you to think about adjustments and resources, they'll be able to support you by providing interventions, offering advice and guidance, and signposting/referring to therapeutic and medical services when appropriate.
+If you want to get in touch, email mentalhealthadviser@gcu.ac.uk

-- The Student Wellbeing Advisers work with students who have wellbeing concerns and provide meaningful face-to-face contact in a timely manner to receive appropriate support and signposting.
+- The Student Wellbeing Advisers work with students who have wellbeing concerns and provide meaningful face-to-face contact to deliver appropriate support and signposting.
 Glasgow Caledonian's Student Wellbeing Service now has three Student Wellbeing Advisers, with each one being assigned to one of the three academic schools.
 The student wellbeing advisers can be reached by emailing swa@gcu.ac.uk or by filling out the first appointment form

 Each academic school has a Learning Development Centre.
 The centres provide students with support for their academic development in areas such as academic writing, study skills, time management and ICT Skills.